 A French drain is an effective drainage option to address a wet crawl space.
 This traditional, reliable, cost-effective drainage system has been widely used by farmers, gardeners, and construction workers for over 150 years.
 It is a trench lined with sand or gravel, often containing a perforated pipe, that redirects water out of your crawl space.
 French drains are sometimes called “perimeter drains” because they are often built at the edges of a crawl space, allowing the drain to collect water that seeps up through the floor and walls.

 The final step in helping to reduce moisture from your crawl space is to install a dehumidifier.
 A dehumidifier’s purpose is to lower the humidity of your crawl space to keep the space drier, cleaner, healthier, and more energy efficient.
 Since a crawl space is non-conditioned, it is at the mercy of the climate, so when moisture builds up from duct-work condensation, ground moisture evaporation, and high outdoor humidity, the dehumidifier is needed to consistently keep the humidity at a healthy level.

 Taking the time to ensure your crawl space is protected from the elements will not only give you and your family peace of mind but a more energy efficient and comfortable home to enjoy.

-At East Coast Mold Remediation, our dedicated, expert team is ready to answer your crawl space questions and help you determine which services would be best for your home.
+At East Coast Mold Remediation, our dedicated, expert team of crawl space specialists is ready to answer your crawl space questions and help you determine which services would be best for your home.
 We take pride in helping our Baltimore community and building their trust with our quality workmanship and customer service.
-Contact us today to learn more about how we can help you update your crawl space with our crawl space services.
+Contact us today to learn more about how we can help you update your crawl space with our crawl space encapsulation and insulation services.